 In the end, what I discovered is that usually the main focus is on students thanking their lecturers, tutors, families and friends for supporting them through their degree.
 All very important, yes.

-I also wanted to thank all of those bachelors, doctorate, masters, graduate certificate and diploma recipients for choosing to help shape the future and lead within our classrooms and schools.
+I also needed to thank all of those bachelors, doctorate, masters, graduate certificate and diploma recipients for choosing to help shape the future and lead within our classrooms and schools.

-I wanted to inspire and remind every single person there that teaching and education is awesome, incredible and life changing.
+Truth be told, I wanted to remind every single person there that teaching and education is awesome, incredible and life changing.

-Without further ado, I would like to share this vote of thanks beyond our auditorium this week.
-If you read this and think of a specific teacher, family member or friend who would appreciate it- share it.
+If you watch/read this and think of a specific teacher, family member or friend who would appreciate it- share it.
 You have no idea how much teachers need to be reminded of the impact and good they are doing right now – and will do in the future.

 Our Graduate Vote of Thanks

 My name is Daniel Steele – not the 60ish female author – and I have the honour of delivering our Graduate Vote of Thanks.